octue/octue-sdk-python/docs/source/deploying_services_advanced.rst

 * Will automatically build and redeploy upon the conditions you provide (e.g. pushes or merges into ``main``)
 * Will automatically start and run when Pub/Sub messages are received from the topic you created.
 The Pub/Sub messages can be sent from anywhere in the world, but the container will only run in the region you chose (you can create multiple Cloud Run services in different regions for the same repository if this is a problem).
-The Pub/Sub messages must be in the correct format (this is handled for you when ``octue.resources.child.Child`` is used to communicate with your service).
 * Will automatically stop shortly after finishing the analyses asked for in the Pub/Sub message (although you can set a minimum container count so one is always running to minimise cold starts).